Introduction to formulas

 min(item1, item2, [item3], ...) | Returns the lowest value among the provided arguments | min(3, -9, 7.5) | -9 |

-- A maximum of 500 arguments are allowed; if more are provided, only the first 500 are considered.
+These functions require at least 1 argument and at maximum 500 arguments.
+If more are provided, only the first 500 are considered.

 Example usages of min and max functions are provided below: